Audience: All Volunteers, Headquarters Staff & Contractors

 The purpose of the SCORE Engage Product FAQ is to provide information regarding the most frequently asked questions about Engage and its features.

 Q. What is SCORE Engage?

 SCORE Engage is our brand-new customer relationship management (CRM) system based on Salesforce that will be fully implemented by the end of 2021 in all SCORE chapters.
 SCORE Engage will support chapters in managing all relationships and interactions with clients and volunteers.
 It replaces the legacy, custom-built system called CORE.

 CORE is the old client management system that is being replaced by SCORE Engage.

 Q. What made SCORE decide on Salesforce?
 What other solutions did you look at?

-Salesforce has many features and functions out of the box that meet SCORE's needs without too much customization.
-Based on the requirements we had—we, along with strategic nonprofit technology consulting firm Build Consulting—looked at a number of different solutions.
-The only system that met all of our needs was Salesforce.
+Salesforce has many features and functions out of the box that meets SCORE's needs without too much customization.
+Based on the requirements we had, we looked at several different solutions.
+The only system that met all our needs was Salesforce.

 CORE is a custom-built system based on outdated technology and is no longer a sustainable option for SCORE.
 Moving to Salesforce places SCORE back within the technology mainstream—and represents a stronger and significantly less risky option for an organization like SCORE.